No items found.

 1. Educate

 Try to paint a clear picture for the potential jurors using analogies and stories they can connect with.
-They’re not going to be experts on how bias actually works—it’s your job to educate them.
+They're not going to be experts on how bias actually works — it's your job to educate them.

 Here’s exactly how I’d tackle this:

 “Again, my name is Keith Mitnik.
-I’m going to be asking you questions about life experiences, opinions, feelings or beliefs that could impact you if you were to sit on this case.We all have subjects that we have formed opinions or beliefs on.
+I'm going to be asking you questions about life experiences, opinions, feelings, or beliefs that could impact you if you were to sit on this case.
+We all have subjects that we have formed opinions or beliefs on.

-It’s like, if we were having a competition to see who had the best pies and it was down to two pies, one apple and the other cherry, and I was randomly picked out of the audience to be the judge.
-It turns out, I’m not crazy about cherry pie.
+It's as if we were having a competition to see who had the best pies and it was down to two pies, one apple and the other cherry, and I was randomly picked out of the audience to be the judge.
+It turns out, I'm not crazy about cherry pie.

 How many of you think the only right thing for me to do, under those circumstances, would be to reveal that to the contestants and let them decide what to do with it?

-In addition to revealing that I’m not crazy about cherry pie, how many of you think it would also be the right thing for me to be honest with myself and not sugarcoat the potential impact that might have on me, in spite of my best efforts to put those feelings aside?
+Do you think the person with the cherry pie would want to know and ought to know that I'm not crazy about cherry pie?
+In addition to revealing that I'm not crazy about cherry pie, how many of you think it would also be the right thing for me to be honest with myself and not sugarcoat the potential impact that might have on me, in spite of my best efforts to put those feelings aside?

-Not that I would take some dried-up, sorry pie that happened to have apple filling and a wonderful, succulent pie with cherry filling, and throw the contest just because one pie was cherry filling—I wouldn’t do that.
+Not that I would take some dried-up, sorry pie that happened to have apple filling and a wonderful, succulent pie with cherry filling, and throw the contest just because one pie was cherry filling — I wouldn't do that.
 But all else being equal, when I bite into the cherry pie, my lip curls a little.
-I can’t help it; I’m wired that way.
+I can't help it; I'm wired that way.

 If I were to say to the contestants, “Under the circumstance, I cannot assure you that I can be completely fair and impartial.
-I’ll do my best, but, in all honesty, it may impact me, because I’ve got a bit of bias against cherry pie,” would any of you think that makes me sound like an unfair person or weak-minded?
-Would it make sense for me not to judge the pies, but go down the hall and judge the chili, because I pretty much like all of the chili?
+I'll do my best, but, in all honesty, it may impact me, because I've got a bit of bias against cherry pie,” would any of you think that makes me sound like an unfair person or weak-minded?
+Would it make sense for me not to judge the pies but go down the hall and judge the chili because I pretty much like all of the chili?

 Well, this case has nothing to do with anything as lighthearted as a pie contest.
 This is a very serious matter.
 It is a lawsuit involving a car crash.
 I need to ask you about experiences, opinions, feelings or beliefs you have against that kind of case or parts of it, so we can talk about points of friction, like with the pie analogy.”